matkonnerth/query4Opc/README.md

 Overview of existing graph query languages https://www.gqlstandards.org/existing-languages

+There is work going on in the direction to standardize graph query languages: https://www.gqlstandards.org/home

 ## Mapping cypher to opc ua services

 opc ua meta meta model (model, which must be used by the information model)